-Nitrogen dioxide $(NO_2)$ is a corrosive gas that mixes with air.
-In New Zealand, most human-made forms of $NO_2$ come from motor vehicles.
-Exposure to NO2 can cause a range of health impacts, including increasing their susceptibility to infections and asthma.
-Health impacts from NO2 include premature death, hospitalisations (for cardiovascular and respiratory diseases), and child-hood asthma.
-In 2016, NO2 was responsible for 61% of the social cost of air pollution in New Zealand, in terms of the direct cost to the health system as well as the loss of life, lost quality of life and lost productivity.
+Nitrogen dioxide (NO_2) is a corrosive gas that mixes with air.
+In New Zealand, most human-made forms of NO_2 come from motor vehicles.
+Exposure to NO_2 can cause a range of health impacts, including increasing their susceptibility to infections and asthma.
+Health impacts from NO_2 include premature death, hospitalisations (for cardiovascular and respiratory diseases), and child-hood asthma.
+In 2016, NO_2 was responsible for 61% of the social cost of air pollution in New Zealand, in terms of the direct cost to the health system as well as the loss of life, lost quality of life and lost productivity.
+Nearly all NO2 is from vehicles...